Synthetic-BioSystems-Lab/lab-protocols/Electroporation_Transformation.md

 ## Procedure

 1. **Prepare cells and DNA**
-   - Thaw or keep electrocompetent cells on ice.
+   - Thaw and keep electrocompetent cells on ice, below 8°C.
    - Keep electroporation cuvettes on ice until use.
    - Ensure plasmid DNA is at a reasonable concentration (≥20 ng/µL).